 Hurricanes not only cause physical destruction but also disrupt employment.
 Power outages and business shutdowns can lead to significant economic losses.
 On average, an unemployed American loses $1,634 per week, and the inability to spend due to unemployment can lead to a further $2,401 loss per person per week in economic output.
 For each dollar not earned, an additional 47 cents is lost to the broader economy.

-Assuming 100,000 people are unable to work for just one week following a hurricane, the total loss in output could be around $2.4 billion.
+Assuming 100,000 people are unable to work for just one week following a hurricane, the total loss in output could be around $240 million.
 These losses are particularly felt in sectors such as housing, healthcare, insurance, and food services, which are critical for community stability and recovery.
 Losses become even more widespread when we take into consideration the losses to the businesses that shut down.

 The Dual Nature of Economic Impact